Home » How to Manage Trade Promotions: 5 Tips to Improve Sales and ROI

 The Wonder Vault displays were strategically placed in supermarkets or convenience stores in high-traffic areas, ensuring maximum visibility and consumer engagement.

-This example demonstrates how Oreo used creative design, interactive technology, and thematic consistency to enhance the retail experience and drive consumer engagement with their products.
+This example demonstrates how Oreo used creative design, interactive technology, and thematic consistency to enhance the retail experience and drive consumer engagement with their products (Doni Fun).

 Such displays attract attention, strengthen brand loyalty, and encourage impulse purchases through an immersive and memorable retail environment.

-93% of US consumers regard offers and discounts as key factors in buying.
+93% of US consumers regard offers and discounts as key factors in their purchasing decisions.
 Hence, your trade promotion strategy should incorporate temporary price reductions.
 This approach encourages existing customers to buy more and attracts new ones.

 But remember: timing is crucial.

-For instance, leveraging these promotions during peak shopping periods like the holiday season can significantly boost sales.
-Manufacturers should collaborate with retailers to initiate promotions well in advance, ideally starting a month before, to appeal to early planners.
-Delaying discount offers until the last minute risks getting lost among competitors, vying for attention during the busiest shopping periods.
+For instance, leveraging these promotions during peak shopping periods, such as the holiday season, can significantly boost sales.
+Manufacturers should collaborate with retailers to initiate promotions well in advance, ideally starting a month before, to appeal to early planners (Sales Promotion Agency).
+Delaying discount offers until the last minute risks getting lost amid competitors vying for attention during the busiest shopping periods.

 Temporary Price Reductions (TPR)